 Like many Oklahoma Cherokees, my ancestors didn’t come willingly to Indian Territory.
 A

 Trail of Tears muster list recorded their names.
 Their imagined experiences and the experiences of other ancestors inspired me to write “Cherokee Passages.”
 This trilogy consists of Cherokee Clay, Cherokee Stone, and Cherokee Steel.
 Cherokee Clay was published by Oghma Creative Media in 2020.
-Cherokee Stone will be released by Oghma on August 10, 2021, and is now available for pre-ordering online through www.youngdragonspress.com, Amazon, Barnes & Noble, etc.
+Cherokee Stone was released in August of 2021 and is available for purchase online.

 My own story began in the small town of Stilwell, Oklahoma, in 1953.
 By 1977, I was